antonov/busuu/README.md

 $ cd backend && npm run start:dev
 ```

-Once up and running check the Swagger API Docs: http://localhost:3000/api-docs
+- Once up and running check the Swagger API Docs: http://localhost:3000/api-docs
+- Endpoints for creation and listing is the same but supports GET and Post methods: http://localhost:3000/exercise

 ```bash
 # frontend
 $ cd frontend && npm run dev
 ```

-Once up and running should be available at: http://localhost:3001/
+- Once up and running should be available at: http://localhost:3001/

 ## Testing the app